OmarFacchini/LowResourcesFewShot-CLIP/README.md

-# Low-Resource Vision Challenges for CLIP Models
+# CLIP on low-resource vision

 ## Overview